 Case Study II: Jazz Rhythmic Patterns#

 Jazz Rhythmic Patterns is structurally smaller than the other projects, but it is useful for a technical report because it shows a different kind of musical abstraction.
-Instead of generating a large score from many interlocking parameters, it defines a small library of one-measure rhythmic cells.
-Those cells can be repeated, rendered, and reused in other contexts.

 This package works as a compositional vocabulary source.
 It also works as a simple example of how musical ideas can be encoded as reusable Python functions.
 Each pattern returns a short list of notes and rests.
 The score builder then places several staves one under another so the patterns can be compared visually.
+The notation is now closer to what a jazz player would expect in a rhythm chart: a normal five-line staff, slash noteheads, and hits placed on the middle line.
+That makes the page read less like abstract rhythmic study and more like practical ensemble notation.

 Download#